Creede’s reason for existence started and ended with silver.

 I guess those back room politicians just didn’t want to see a gap on the U.S. map between Arizona and Texas?

-This morning, the Fountain goes off at nine sharp, when all the local businesses open.
+This morning, the Fountain goes off at nine sharp, the same time as all the local businesses open.
 Ducks cruise past it like little feathered boats as a steady geyser of water is propelled several hundred feet into the air.

 I’m not sure I would come to Fountain Hills just to see this fountain, but, being here, it is icing on the Fountain Hills cake.

-I splash water on the my face to make sure this isn’t a mirage.
+I splash water on my face to make sure this isn’t a mirage.

 In the desert, you see lots of things that don’t seem to fit.